 According to the World Tourism Organization (UNWTO), “Tourists are the people who are traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business, and other purposes.”

-4. METHODOLOGY OF STUDY
+4. METHODOLOGY

 A mixed-methods approach is applied to the study.
 In this study, we use qualitative and quantitative data.
 Both primary and secondary sources of data were used in conducting the study.
 Most of the data have been collected from the primary sources.
 The primary source is Google Forms, and secondary sources include websites, research papers, and information supplied by organization officials.
 For this study, the Likert Scale (Non-comparative Scaling Technique) has been used with five response categories (1- Strongly disagree, 2- Disagree, 3- Neutral, 4- Agree, 5- Strongly agree) that indicated the degree of agreement or disagreement with each of a series of statements.
 There are a large number of tourists throughout the country and abroad.
 This data collected from Google Forms mainly focuses on students, tourists, job holders, and general people.
 As data analysis software, use Microsoft Word 2019, Microsoft Office Excel version 2019, and SPSS.
 The research writing model is following.